Azur-tsx/Azur-tsx/README.md

 Just enter the addresses you visit, and KMEasy will calculate your routes automatically using the Google Maps API.
 The backend is solid.
 The frontend?
 Let’s say it’s… on a personal growth journey.

-## 💬 Dev Quotes I Actually Use

-> "We’re not here to piss code."
-> "Cheating isn’t bad — getting caught is."
-> "No worries, VS Code is probably the one at fault.
-Again."
-> "Of course I’ll check your code again.
-Maybe this time the bug fixed itself out of pity."
-> "Sure, let me drop everything to confirm that yes, the file you’re importing doesn’t exist."
-> "Of course I can come take a look for the 36th time, just to help you realize you misspelled `styles.css` again."

 ## 🚧 Work in Progress

 I’m polishing my old projects to build a proper portfolio.